-- The Council has acquired the freehold interest of part of the Order Land together with Brierfield Mills and granted a lease of the same to PEARL(Brierfield Mill).
-Some of this land is subject to encroachment by adjoining businesses. - 2.2 There remain outstanding freehold and leasehold interests in the Order Land which the Council is seeking to acquire to complete the site assembly. - 2.3 The Order Land forms part of a larger area of land (the "Brierfield Mill Masterplan Site"), which is to undergo a multi-million pound mixed use regeneration and development by PEARL (Brierfield Mill).
-The satisfactory implementation of the comprehensive development of this Grade II listed mill complex will not be possible without the acquisition of the Order Land.
+- 2.2 There remain outstanding leasehold interests in the Order Land which the Council is seeking to acquire to complete the site assembly. - 2.3 One of the leaseholders has, without the Council's formal written consent as freehold owner, allowed a third party (or parties) to assume occupation of the parcel of land (1) which fronts on to Glen Way.
+This land is currently in use for storage of steel shipping containers, car sales and other uses.
+Such uses are in breach of covenant.
+The interest held by any such third party (or parties) is not known, notwithstanding the Council making several requests to the leaseholder for information and several requests to remedy the breaches of covenant.
+Enforcement action is now to be pursued by the Council. - 2.4 The Order Land forms part of a larger area of land (the "Brierfield Mill Masterplan Site"), which is to undergo a multi-million pound mixed use regeneration and development by PEARL (Brierfield Mill).
+The satisfactory implementation of the comprehensive development of this Grade II listed mill complex will not be possible without the acquisition of the leasehold interests in the Order Land.
 Upon successful acquisition of the land via voluntary agreement or via successful confirmation of the CPO vesting process, the Order Land will be disposed of to PEARL (Brierfield Mill) to allow the development to take place.